brem02/Udacity_Project_2/README.md

 Performance validation of the webapp can be performed via a load test using locust.
-Replace '< yourappname >' in the provided locustfile.py and call locust:
+Replace the webapp name accordingly in the provided locustfile.py and call locust:

+Install Locust:
+pip3 install locust

+Check Installation
+locust -V

 nano locustfile.py